Island hopping in the Small Cyclades

 There’s a ferry from Piraeus to Iraklia 3-4 days per week.
 Normally, Skopelitis Express runs a ferry trip between the Small Cyclades, Naxos and Amorgos from Monday to Saturday.

-Cycladic chapel in Iraklia
+Cycladic chapel in Iraklia, Greece

 Cycladic chapel in a calm setting in Iraklia